Questions? Call or text anytime 📞 818-446-9627

 3. The "Write it Down" Technique

 When you have a non-urgent worry, write it down in a notebook.
 Keep a running list of questions to ask the doctor at your next scheduled appointment.
-This can help you contain the worry and resist the urge to search for an immediate, and likely inaccurate, answer.
+This can you contain the worry and resist the urge to search for an immediate, and likely inaccurate, answer.

 Addressing the Root of the Fear